perfsonar/unibuild/MULTIBUILD.md

 The `NAME-OPTIONS` are:

+ * `--no-collect` - Don't collect the results of this build into the final package repository.
+Use this to build and install prerequisites.

  * `--once` - Build once only.
- * `--no-collect` - Don't collect the results into the final repo.
+This is useful for doing development.

-`BUILD-TYPE` determines where Multibuild should get the source code to build the sub-repository.  `BUILD-TYPE-ARGUMENTS` vary by build type and are documented below.
+The `BUILD-TYPE` determines the method Multibuild should get the source code to build the sub-repository.
+The `BUILD-TYPE-ARGUMENTS` are build-type-specific.
+Both are documented below.

 Comments are supported; a pound sign (`#`) will be removed along with any other characters between it and the end of the line.